Arena Blog

 5. Get to know your supply chain partners.

 Today’s multitiered supply chains are highly complex.
-Because original equipment manufacturers (OEMs) communicate primarily with their immediate Tier 1 suppliers, there’s typically a lack of visibility into vulnerabilities that impact the extended supply chain.
+Because original equipment manufacturers (OEMs) communicate primarily with their immediate tier 1 suppliers, there’s typically a lack of visibility into subsequent tier supplier vulnerabilities.
 Changes to one region can quickly proliferate across multiple tiers without being immediately noticeable.
 To effectively manage the impact of tariffs, OEMs must gain a clear understanding of how each of their suppliers and contract manufacturers source materials, where critical components and materials originate, and which partners are most at risk.
 By extending collaboration across all tiers of the supply chain, companies get to know each supplier’s unique challenges.

 TAKE A PROACTIVE STANCE TO TARIFFS: HOW CLOUD TECHNOLOGY CAN HELP

 Many product companies are adopting digital technologies to enhance visibility and lessen the impact of supply chain disruptions such as tariffs.
-Modern Cloud PLM and QMS solutions like Arena help mitigate risks by facilitating secure, real-time supply chain collaboration.
+Using modern Cloud PLM and QMS solutions like Arena helps mitigate risks by offering supply chain intelligence and facilitating secure, real-time collaboration between internal teams and external partners.

-Arena links the product record and associated supplier information in a single system, giving product teams a comprehensive view of critical supply chain activities that impact their production timelines.
-With access to approved supplier/manufacturer lists (ASLs/AMLs), component databases, supplier lifecycle statuses, analytics, and other key sourcing information, organizations can easily spot supply chain shifts, respond quickly, and ensure business continuity.
+Linking the product record and associated supplier information in Arena gives product teams a comprehensive view of critical supply chain activities that impact their design and production schedules.
+With access to real-time component information including alternative parts, compliance certificates, lifecycle status, and country of origin, organizations can build more flexibility into their bills of materials (BOMs) and approved manufacturer lists (AMLs) and enhance supply chain resiliency.

-Leveraging Arena’s Scribe chat function and automated ECO process, product teams and partners can work efficiently to implement cost-saving measures in response to new tariffs.
+Continuous BOM scans and automatic risk alerts notify product teams of supply chain shifts.
+In turn, they can work proactively with suppliers to implement cost-saving measures in response to new tariffs.
 This might involve changing product specifications or sourcing alternative parts.

-The ability to securely connect anytime and anywhere with supply chain partners from a trusted single source of truth allows for better decision-making and more agile sourcing strategies.
+Ultimately, the ability to connect anytime and anywhere with supply chain partners from a single trusted source and gain actionable insights allows for better decision-making and more agile sourcing strategies.

 NAVIGATE TARIFF UNCERTAINTIES WITH CONFIDENCE

-Today’s looming tariffs will no doubt create some disruption and uncertainty for your business.
-However, having the right technology will empower your organization to mitigate cost impacts and keep operations intact.
+Looming tariffs will no doubt create disruption and uncertainty for your business.
+However, managing what you can by using the right technology will empower your organization to mitigate cost impacts and keep operations running.